 “She took a charter bus trip with her friends to the Grand Canyon.”

-“It’s called Green Turtle, or something like that.
+“I don’t think it’s anything fancy, it’s called Green Turtle or something like that.
 The way she described it it sounded kind of hippie-ish.”

-“Just as long as there are no crazy people on board,” mother said.
+“Just as long as there are no crazy people on board,” mother said warily.
 “I told Kathy that if she wants to travel and see the world she should do it while she’s still young.”